-Section 504 covers students, employees, and other individuals with disabilities who require accommodations in order to work and learn in the community setting and in schools.
+Section 504 covers eligible students, employees, and other individuals with disabilities.
+It provides for accommodations that enable them to work and learn in the community setting and in school.

 Each school district is required to have a designated 504 Coordinator.